ksteve66/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 6. **chess_board:** a function that prints the chessboard.

 7. **diagonals of squares:** a function that prints the sum of the two diagonals of a square matrix of integers.

+8. **double pointer:** a function that sets the value of a pointer to a char.

+9. **password_file:** a file that contains the password for the crackme2 executable